-POL 239 POLITICAL ECONOMY
+POL 239 POLITICAL ECONOMY Three credit hours

 Political economy addresses the intersection of money, justice and politics.
 This course introduces some of the terrain of political economy while giving students some grounding in discipline-defining debates and issues such as inequality, fiscal and monetary policy, trade, (un)employment, globalization and welfare spending.
 Not offered every year.